bondlab/tasty-scripts/README.md

 This script scans translated CDS features and selects those with (default) at least 3, or the threshold set with -m, to find that many 'CXXCH' motifs. before looking for non-cannonical motifs.

+It is careful to only use -CH dipeptides once, keeping track of motif locations, to avoid common errors of double-counting motifs

 It calculates total motif counts, molecular weight, and motif density, and outputs a summary TSV.
 Use the -f flag to also save a FASTA file of the cytochrome amino acid sequences.